DavidStevensonVtex/MongoDB/shell/README.md

 Pressing `Ctrl + C` once will not exit mongosh, press `Ctrl + C` twice to exit mongosh.

 You can also terminate a script from within the script code by calling the exit(`<code>`) command.
 For more information, refer to [Terminate a Script on Error](https://www.mongodb.com/docs/mongodb-shell/write-scripts/#std-label-mongosh-terminate-script).

+### Command Exceptions

+For commands whose output includes `{ ok: 0 }`, mongosh returns a consistent exception and omits the server raw output.
+The legacy mongo shell returns output that varies for each command.